georgestagg/shiny-without-a-server-2023/README.md

 ## Presented at Jumping Rivers Shiny in Production 2023 Conference

-These slides should be build using Quarto.
+These slides should be built using Quarto.

 The resulting web-based presentation loads webR into the page several times to demonstrate different use cases.
 As such, note that the resulting download size is rather large.